 2015 “Best Businesses of West Hollywood Award”

 2009 Backstage both West & East polls: one of the “Best Acting Coaches”

 2014 “Outstanding Featured Actress in a Play” Connecticut Critics Circle Award

 Teaching actors to avoid her youthful mistakes, to learn the current trends, to expand true art in their craft while offering integrity and genuine care to her clients, gives Caryn a higher purpose she is grateful for.

 Caryn is one of the most respected acting coaches and a consistently recommended audition coach by the industry.
 And she auditions!
-She has many episodic TV, film, Broadway and regional theater credits.
+She has many episodic TV, film, 3 Broadway shows and many top regional theater credits.
 She relished playing the-Maggie Smith-imitating Sonia in the Tony winning play VANYA AND SONIA AND MASHA AND SPIKE at the prestigious Hartford Stage ( the 2014 Connecticut Critics Circle Award winner “Outstanding Featured Actress in a Play” amidst many wonderful NYC actors, Long Wharf & Yale Rep folk who were also nominated.)
-Most recent guest spots: CHICAGO PD, THIS IS US, GREY’S ANATOMY directed by Chandra (“Bailey”) Wilson and on an NCIS that was the number one show on tv that week with nearly 19 million viewers.
+Most recent guest spots: BLACKLIST, CHICAGO PD, THIS IS US, GREY’S ANATOMY directed by Chandra (“Bailey”) Wilson and on an NCIS that was the number one show on tv that week with nearly 19 million viewers.
 She was in the company of GOOD PEOPLE at the Geffen Playhouse and covered Holland Taylor years earlier there in THE UNEXPECTED MAN.
 She was a participant in the coveted DIRECTING WORKSHOP FOR WOMEN at AMERICAN FILM INSTITUTE ( her AFI short was in 20 film festivals and was Oscar eligible after a 2nd place at the Palm Springs Short Film Festival) a graduate of STANFORD UNIVERSITY ( BA in Film/Communications) and has an MFA in ACTING from TEMPLE UNIVERSITY.

 She starred as Lane in the International City Theatre Equity production of THE CLEAN HOUSE by Sarah Ruhl: “Outstanding Performance By A Lead Actress/Comedy” For Larger Theaters 300 seats+ 2010 Award Lists StageSceneLA.com